simnibs/simnibs/CONTRIBUTING.md

 ```
 git rm -r -f **/internal
 ```
 During this process, some errors might occur, just remove the wrong files manually and proceed

-4. Push to public
+4. Push to public and to origin
 ```
+git push origin
 git push -u public
 ```